Solego: Nothing will happen that shouldn't have happened centuries ago!!

 - Magic Versus Science: Played with.
 Solego, impressed with modern technology, intends to combine it with his existing powers once he regains full strength.
 And then in the end Darkwing dives behind a satellite dish, which reflects Solego's magic in the same way the knight's shield did centuries ago and again seals him in the amulet.

-- Meaningful Name: The Lost Temple of Duuminglum in the lost city of Rakkinroonnote .
+- The Lost Temple of Duuminglum in the lost city of Rakkinroonnote .

 - Also Solego's name (see Bilingual Bonus above).
 Somebody has a high opinion of himself.

-- Mind-Control Eyes/Glowing Eyes of Doom: Rebecca flashes these in Chapter 1 and Dale flashes these in Chapter 2 when Solego possesses them.
+- Mind-Control Eyes: Rebecca flashes these in Chapter 1 and Dale flashes these in Chapter 2 when Solego possesses them.
 Fenton also gets these eyes as he reaches for Solego's crystal in Chapter 4.

 - Mundane Utility: Subverted.
 Scrooge McDuck hires Darkwing Duck to "pick up a necklace from the jewelers."
 According to Launchpad, Scrooge usually hires "low-paid menial flunkies" to do small jobs like that, but said necklace is VERY dangerous, and Darkwing is the most qualified person in St. Canard to get it.